 Rather than focusing on "controlling" one's speech, Valsalva Stuttering Therapy promotes easy, natural speech by:

 Valsalva Stuttering Therapy intentionally does not emphasize "fluency" per se, because efforts to “stop stuttering” are usually self-defeating.
 Natural fluency cannot be forced.
 Instead, the goal is to free you to express yourself in an easy, effortless, and natural way, thereby allowing natural fluency to follow on its own.

-Valsalva Stuttering Therapy, in its current form, has been developed through actual clinical experience, experimentation, and practice-based evidence, involving the participation of more than one hundred persons who stutter from all over the world.
+Valsalva Stuttering Therapy, in its current form, has been developed through actual clinical experience, experimentation, and practice-based evidence, involving the participation of more than two hundred persons who stutter from all over the world.
 Individualized counseling also helps you transfer Valsalva-relaxed speech to everyday speaking situations.

 The Standard Therapy Program includes 15 hours of individual online therapy sessions and daily independent practice over a period of approximately 4 months.

 In order to allow the therapy sessions to focus more efficiently on your own specific needs, both programs are supplemented by the following Materials Package, which can be downloaded:

 The time required to obtain optimal results will vary depending on each individual.
 However, the insights and skills learned from Valsalva Stuttering Therapy may enable you to achieve further progress on your own, while reducing the possibility of relapse.
 You can also arrange additional therapy on an hourly basis, as needed.

 Valsalva Stuttering Therapy has three basic elements – education, practice, and transfer: